 Other Needed Accessories:

 Sunglasses for either a “bluebird day” (ie not snowing) or for apres ski.
 Many times the sunshine interferes with your eyesight, so they are a good thing to bring.
-If skiing on a gorgeous day with your sunglasses, be sure and get a sunglass strap, to you don’t lose them.
+If skiing on a gorgeous day with your sunglasses, be sure and get a sunglass strap, so you don’t lose them.

-Small backpack or Camelbak, a place to put your credit card, your money, your phone or walkie talkie, your water bottle, your lip balm, your body warmers, etc when you are skiing.
+Small backpack or Camelbak, a place to put your credit card, your money, your phone or walkie-talkie, your water bottle, your lip balm, your body warmers, etc when you are skiing.